AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 ## What's next?

-After you gain access to the community, allow users in your tenant to share streams.
+Edit permissions for data streams to allow tenant data stewards to share them with the community.
 For more information, see <xref:community-manage-sds-permissions>.

 ## Resend email invitation